All Episodes

 You have total chaos.

-Because nobody has anything.
+You have anarchy because nobody has anything.

-The government expecting to live off Social Security, well, there is if if if you take Cloud Pivot out to its natural conclusion, uh, and and during all this, you have these people who who say the government is good, it is the only good, they'll do nothing but rely on government.
+The government expecting to live off Social Security, well, there is, if you take Cloud Piven out to its natural conclusion, and during all this, you have these people who say the government is good.

 They knew that that couldn't be sustained.

-And when the chaos comes, when the anarchy comes, the theory is that out of that will arise the great dictator, who will then re-assemble the country without a constitutional convention.
+And when the chaos comes, when the anarchy comes, the theory is that out of that will arise the great dictator who will then reassemble the country without a constitutional convention.

-You'll have a Chavez or a Castro, somebody will rise up out of this and finally produce the workers' paradise and assign people X, Y, and Z, where they can live, what they will do, how kind of work they'll do, and freedom will be a thing of the past.
+Somebody will rise up out of this and finally produce the workers' paradise and assign people X, Y, and Z, where they can live, what they will do, what kind of work they'll do.

-That's that's the objective.
+That's the objective.

-I know it's hard to understand because people living in America would, the vast majority of them would look at the country and say, What is it?
+I know it's hard to understand because people living in America, the vast majority of them would look at the country and say, what is it about this you want to destroy?

-I want to show you what it's been like.
+We're going to show you what it's been like.

-Because they think when the great dictator arises from the ashes that they will be the chosen ones.
+Because they think when the great dictator arises from the ashes, that they will be the chosen ones.

 They'll be the ones that'll finally be in the circle of enlightenment.

-And like my dad always said in a uh laughing way, said, son, these liberal media people, if they ever really got a communist government here, the first people to put in jail would be them.
+And like my dad always said in a laughing way, he said, son, these liberal media people, if they ever really got a communist government here, the first people to put in jail would be them.

-The biggest supporters of this stuff are the first to go to jail.
+They'll be the first, the biggest supporters of this stuff are the first to go to jail.

 He laughed about it.